SAP-samples/teched2022-DA160/exercises/ex04/README.md

 <br>![](images/00_00_0049.png)

 25. Now drag the View Time Dimension – Day to the canvas.
-26. Select the table Sales Transactions on the canvas.
+26. Select the table ***Sales Transactions*** on the canvas.
-27. Select the arrow and drag and drop the arrow to the view Time Dimension - Day to create a new Association between the table Sales Transactions and the view Time Dimension - Day.
+27. Select the ***arrow symbol*** and drag and drop the arrow to the view Time Dimension - Day to create a new Association between the table Sales Transactions and the view Time Dimension - Day.
 28. In the panel on the right-hand side now, create a join between the Transaction Date column and the Date column.
 <br>![](images/00_00_0410.png)